Promise111/React-Food-Order-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 One of a series of personal projects I am building to master ReactJS.
+Functional Application with no backend or connection to an API.
 This project manages a cart state using React Context and passes the state to different components of the project to render a fully functional and dynamic simple e-commerce UI.